dhj03/minecarts-plus/README.md

 ### Rail Placement

 The placement of rails is very important to consider, as exceeding a certain speed in specific cases will lead to rail collisions or derailment.
-Here is a basic rundown of the recommended limits that apply:
+Here is a basic rundown of the recommended speed limits that apply:

 4 - Continuous corners, continuous curves\
 5 - Direct inclines, snap corners\